 They explain, “When you shape the Path you make change more likely, no matter what’s happening with the Rider and Elephant.”
 Shaping the Path considers the needs of the Rider and the Elephant, and puts in place conditions that support the change efforts of both.

-Chip and Dan Heath also suggest the development of habits and routines as ways to shape the environment because they create a kind of “behavioral autopilot.”
-In addition, they encourage the use of checklists to remind us of important behaviors that might otherwise be overlooked.
+Chip and Dan Heath also suggest the development of habits and routines as ways to shape the environment because they create a kind of “behavioural autopilot.”
+In addition, they encourage the use of checklists to remind us of important behaviours that might otherwise be overlooked.

 In other words, the Heaths believe that in order to make the changes that are important to us, we have to influence our hearts, minds, and our surroundings:

 As your premier financial advisors in Perth, we can say this much with confidence: When change works, it tends to follow a pattern.
 The people who change have clear direction, ample motivation, and a supportive environment.
 In other words, when change works, it’s because the Rider, the Elephant, and the Path are all aligned in support of the switch.